-3.22.
-This Safety Guide focuses on technical aspects of the development of an inspection programme, while the organization and management of an inspection programme is addressed in $\underline{GSG-12}\overline{DS472}$ [4].
+- 3.223.
+This Safety Guide focuses on technical aspects of the development of an inspection programme, while the organization and management of an inspection programme is addressed in GSG-12 [4]. - 3.224.
+Paragraph 4.50 of GSR Part 1 (Rev. 1) [2] states that:

 "The regulatory body shall develop and implement a programme of inspection of facilities and activities, to confirm compliance with regulatory requirements and with any conditions specified in the authorization.
-In this programme, it shall specify the types of regulatory inspection (including scheduled inspections and unannounced inspections), and shall stipulate the frequency of inspections and the areas and programmes to be inspected, in accordance with a graded approach.-"
+In this programme, it shall specify the types of regulatory inspection (including scheduled inspections and unannounced inspections), and shall stipulate the frequency of inspections and the areas and programmes to be inspected, in accordance with a graded approach."

-3.2245.
+- 3.225.
 The regulatory inspection programme should be comprehensive and consistent with the overall regulatory strategy.
 The inspection programme should be thorough enough to ensure that the regulatory objectives and requirements are being met, thereby providing the regulatory body with a confidence that the authorized party is effectively maintaining the safety of the facility or activity.
-The inspection programme should also be developed so that the regulatory body can determine whether the authorized party conducts activities in accordance with previously established procedures, and has an effective self-assessment process capable of prompt identification and correction of actual and potential problems.
+The inspection programme should also be developed so that the regulatory body can determine whether the authorized party conducts activities in accordance with previously established procedures, and has an effective self-assessment process capable of prompt identification and correction of actual and potential problems. - 3.226.

-3.2256.
 The regulatory body's inspection programme should include the following key elements:

-- (a) A system of prioritizing inspections based on a graded approach; - (b) On-site inspections; - (c) The investigation and follow-up of events and deviations from normal operation; - (d) The submission of information on key operational safety parameters by authorized parties.

-3.2267.
-On-site inspection is the element of the regulatory framework that gets closest to actual operations, and a significant proportion of the regulatory body's resources should be allocated to this task.
+- (a) A system of prioritizing inspections based on a graded approach; - (b) On-site inspections; - (c) The investigation and follow-up of events and deviations from normal operation; - (d) The submission of information on key operational safety parameters by authorized parties. - 3.227.
+On-site inspection is the element of the regulatory framework that gets closest to actual operations, and a significant proportion of the regulatory body's resources should be allocated to this task. - 3.228.

-3.2278.
 The regulatory inspection programme should give due consideration to leadership and the management system at the authorized party, and to human, technological and organizational factors.
 Accordingly, the inspectors' training and qualification programme should be tailored to develop competences in these areas.
-Independent external experts (e.g. technical and scientific support organizations) might also be engaged for inspections, as appropriate and as allowed by the regulatory system.
+Independent external experts (e.g. technical and scientific support organizations) might also be engaged for inspections, as appropriate and as allowed by the regulatory system. - 3.229.

-3.2289.
 In addition to verifying compliance with regulatory requirements, the regulatory body's inspection programme should be able to obtain a general indication of safety performance at the facility or activity.
-Common performance indicators for safety include the following:

-- (a) Housekeeping;

-- (b) Financial stability;

-- (c) Staffing, including turnover of staff;

-- (d) Record keeping and retrieval systems;

-- (e) Investigation levels set by the authorized party and the procedures to be followed in the event that investigation levels are exceeded;

-- (f) Training, including arrangements for retraining of staff;

-- (g) Occupational exposures for the type of facility or activity;
+Common performance indicators for safety include the following: - (a) Housekeeping; - (b) Financial stability; - (c) Staffing, including turnover of staff; - (d) Record keeping and retrieval systems; - (e) Investigation levels set by the authorized party and the procedures to be followed in the event that investigation levels are exceeded; - (f) Training, including arrangements for retraining of staff; - (g) Occupational exposures for the type of facility or activity; - (h) Recurring failures of structures, systems and components important to safety; - (i) Unavailability of structures, systems and components; - (j) Frequency of enforcement actions.

-&lt;sup>10 'On-site' should-needs to be interpreted appropriately: some activities (e.g. well logging) do not take place on fixed sites so inspections may need to be carried out in a different location.
+&lt;sup>9 'On-site' needs to be interpreted appropriately: some activities (e.g. well logging) do not take place on fixed sites so inspections may need to be carried out in a different location.